 Prevention Services are funded by the Juvenile Probation and Camps Funding Program, enabling the Probation Department to provide services to at-risk youth.
-The Probation Department contracts with community-based organizations that serve at-risk youth described as pre-delinquent offenders, in addition to a limited number of youth on probation.
+The Probation Department contracts with

+CBOs that serve at-risk youth described as pre-delinquent offenders, in addition to a limited number of youth on probation.